pop123123123/CLI_sentence_mixing/README.md

 Only subtitled youtube videos are usable.
 Automatically generated youtube subtitles work as well.
 If you really want to use a non subtitled video, you will have to write the subtitles yourself.

+### Phoneme not found

+If your source video corpus is very short or contains very few words, it might be possible that some phonemes are not prounounced at all through the whole video material.
+In that case, you will not be able to use these particular phonemes.
+The problem can be easily solved by adding video material to the corpus, or not using these missing phonemes.

 ### Unrecognized word